Please refer to section 3 for when this updated agreement takes effect

 - as required or permitted by any law that Provider and its related bodies corporate may be subject to.

 36. NO PRIVACY WARRANTY

-Provider makes no warranty as to whether Client’s use of the Services will comply with Client’s obligations under any applicable privacy law.
+Provider makes no warranty as to whether Client’s use of the Services will comply with Client’s obligations under any applicable privacy or data protection law.
 It is Client’s responsibility to determine whether the Services are appropriate for Client’s circumstances.